-Foundation first, vision second.
+Foundation first, framing second.

 Steel siding, board-and-batten, barn-style doors.